Skip to Content

 Performance Over Time

-PU Tube also gives you a decent level of durability but may wear out faster in extreme temperatures – or under continuous mechanical stress faster.
+PU Tube also offers decent durability, but it may wear out faster in extreme temperatures or under continuous mechanical stress.

-Still, it should hold up well for most pneumatic and light-duty tasks on the whole.
+Still, it should perform well for most pneumatic and light-duty tasks.

 Installation and Handling